Adyen/adyen-php-api-library/README.md

 ```

 ## Usage
-To make the automatice testing cases working for your account change the credentials in the config/test.ini file.
+To make the automatic testing cases work for your account change the credentials in the config/test.ini file.

 ### Examples ###